| What is good enough parenting | Why good enough is the best | How to practice good enough parenting |

 When in doubt, choose the parent-child relationship

 Making tradeoffs is not an exact science.
 No one has all the answers.

 There are times you must guess or make assumptions.

-For children, ample evidence suggests that growing up with a loving and caring adult carer predicts success later in life.
+Growing up with a loving and caring relationship with parents predicts a child’s success and well-being later in life5.

-Relationships are important at every stage of our lives.
-Prioritizing them in your everyday life will set your child up for success.
+So prioritizing relationships in your everyday life will set your child up for success and happiness.

 - 1.Winnicott DW.
 Transitional objects and transitional phenomena; a study of the first not-me possession.
 The International Journal of Psychoanalysis.
 1953;(34):89–97. https://pep-web.org/browse/document/IJP.034.0089A

 - 2.HOGHUGHI M, SPEIGHT ANP.
 Good enough parenting for all children—a strategy for a healthier society.
 Archives of Disease in Childhood.
 Published online April 1, 1998:293-296. doi:10.1136/adc.78.4.293